pandey-ankit/Verrazzano/verrazzano/deploy-bobsbook/deploy-bobsbook.md

     ![app](images/21.png " ")

 7. Wait for all of the pods in the Bob’s Books example application to be in the *Running* state.
 You may need to repeat this command several times before it is successful.
 The WebLogic Server and Coherence pods may take a while to be created and Ready.
 This *kubectl* command will wait for all the pods to be in the *Running* state within the bobs-books namespace.
 It takes around 4-5 minutes.
-If you are waiting for more then 5 minutes, then you can re-run the commands again.
+If you are waiting for more then 5 minutes, then you can re-run the command again.

     ```bash
     <copy>kubectl wait --for=condition=Ready pods --all -n bobs-books --timeout=600s</copy>